patrjam/react-web-example/README.md

 ## CodeceptJS automation tests
 All tests demonstrate fill in mandatory fields in app.
-The whole issue is possible to find in `root/codeceptjs-automation-example` folder, which contains sub folders:
+The whole test automation part is possible to find in `root/codeceptjs-automation-example` folder, which contains sub folders:
 - configs
 - pages